 • Prior to filing a grievance, you can contact the staff person with whom you have a complaint.
 This step is not required.

-B. STEP 2: File a Grievance with the Director of Advocacy
+2. STEP 2: File a Grievance with the Executive Director

-• Complete the grievance form or put your complaint in writing to the Director of Advocacy and send it to the address below.
+• Complete the attached form or put your complaint in writing to the Executive Director and send it to:

 • Include the reason for your complaint, any documentation, names of all DRW employees with whom you have had contact in relation to your complaint, and your contact information including your name, address, and telephone number.